Akashchauhan42/Motor_Vehicle_Theft_Analysis/README.md

 # Motor Vehicle Theft Analysis

 ## Project Overview
 This project focuses on analyzing motor vehicle theft data using **Python, MySQL, and Power BI** to identify theft patterns, regional trends, and high-risk vehicle categories.
-The project includes data cleaning, exploratory data analysis, SQL-based business analysis, and an interactive dashboard for visualization.
+The project includes data cleaning, exploratory data analysis, SQL-based analysis, and an interactive dashboard for visualization.

 The objective of this project is to transform raw theft data into meaningful insights that can support better decision-making and theft prevention strategies.